shymi/color-chooser/README.md

 - Flyway is used to initialize the tables and fill them with data
 - Currently, only RGB colorspace values are populated, but the structure is made so other color spaces can be easily added
+- To open the h2 console go to `localhost:8081` and click Connect